 A.Out of stock – the items are not in stock and can’t be ordered or requested.
 Preorder – this is where you can order an item in advance before it is released or ready.
 In stock – this means the item is in stock but our timeframes still apply (we need 5-7 weeks to process).
-Backorder – this means we have a lot of pending orders or farm issues of any kind.
-We will be able to fill this but with a longer wait time.
-Recommend contacting us or we typically indicate the timing on the webpage.
+Backorder – this means we have a lot of pending orders , not as many birds and timeframes can generally be longer.
+We will be able to fill backorders.
+Recommend contacting us if you need more details or we typically indicate the timing on the webpage.

 When will my order be ready?

 A. Our policy is 5-7 weeks to process.
 We are not a hatchery but a farm who takes special care of our fowl.
-So when a customer places that order we will start to work on that order, we typically don’t have stock readily available.
+So when a customer places that order we will start to work on that order, and we typically don’t have stock readily available.
 So this means for hatching eggs we assess the orders already placed and determine when we can fill it then work on collecting eggs.
 For babies we set the eggs then it will take at least 22 days till hatch ( duck/turkey/guinea 29, goose 34).
 Then we give them a week to acclimate.
 If there are orders ahead those will be filled first.
-For fully feathered it is those days plus the typical 5-8 week growing period to determine if ready for no heat and sex.
+For fully feathered it is those days plus the typical 5-8 week growing period .
 Some products are backordered and we indicate this clearly on the website.